 Evan Woodruffe (b.1965) brings the extraordinary into the ordinary.
-Whether on a wall or a luxury motorcar, his paintings sing with colour and vibrating patterns.
+Whether on a wall or a luxury motorcar, his images hum with colour and rhythmic patterns.

 Writer Lucinda Bennett referred to these works as Wet Maps, “living, breathing ecosystems, and visualisations of a new kind of urbanism”, where the world itself is fluid and porous.